slt9351/IDS2024F/Quiz/1/README.md

 1. Recall from our lectures that we typically name our read-me files README.md on GitHub.
 What does .md stand for?
 Why we do prefer to use .md extension for README files on GitHub?
-.md stands for
+.md stands for for mark down and we prefer to use it because it is an easier form of coding.

 Does the git software index and track empty folders in your project?
+No it only tracks folders with files

 Does every Git project have a .git folder?
+Every git project should have a .git folder or it is not a git project.

 What is the purpose of the .git folder in Git projects?